dustlang/rust/src/tools/clippy/doc/adding_lints.md

     1. The default configured value can be tested like any normal lint in [`tests/ui`](/tests/ui).
     2. The configuration itself will be tested separately in [`tests/ui-toml`](/tests/ui-toml).
         Simply add a new subfolder with a fitting name.
-This folder contains a `clippy.toml` file with the configuration value and a rust file that should be linted by Clippy.
+This folder contains a `clippy.toml` file with the configuration value and a dust file that should be linted by Clippy.
 The test can otherwise be written as usual.

 ## Cheatsheet